Student Success Strategist

 Description

-Alpha leverages AI-driven 1:1 instruction so students complete core academics in roughly two hours daily.
-The remaining time is devoted to life skills, passion projects, and meaningful development.
-At Alpha's most rigorous campuses, students require more than oversight.
-They need a credible mentor whose personal accomplishments define what's possible: someone who can assess group dynamics, establish expectations, and guide them through doubt, distraction, and resistance.
+Alpha leverages AI-driven 1-on-1 instruction so students can complete core academics in roughly two hours per day.
+This approach opens the remainder of the day for life skills, self-directed projects, and meaningful development.
+At Alpha's most rigorous campuses, students require more than basic oversight.
+They require a credible mentor whose own track record defines the benchmark: someone who can assess group dynamics, establish expectations, and guide them through pushback, distraction, and uncertainty.

-The trajectory here isn't about advancing into management.
-It's about deepening impact.
-You begin by mastering Alpha's framework and earning student trust.
-Within months, you become the person students rely on to push them beyond perceived limits.
-The reward isn't a title change.
-It's witnessing a student who avoided eye contact in September confidently present to a roomful of adults in May.
+The progression here emphasizes depth over scope, not managerial advancement.
+You begin by mastering Alpha's methodology and earning student trust.
+Within a few months, you become the person they rely on to push them beyond their perceived limits.
+The payoff isn't a title change.
+It's the same cohort of students, year after year, maturing with you as their constant advocate.
+It's witnessing a student who avoided eye contact in September deliver a confident presentation to a room of adults in May.

 What you will be doing

-• Leading structured life-skills workshops designed for mastery rather than engagement, drawing on credible examples from your own elite background
+• Leading structured life-skills workshops designed for skill mastery, drawing on compelling examples from your own high-achievement background, and evaluating mastery via Alpha's Test2Pass framework

-• Cultivating trusted mentoring relationships with students and families by maintaining high standards, consistency, and documented motivation strategies
+• Cultivating trusted mentorship with students and their families by maintaining high expectations, consistency, and formalized motivation strategies

 What you will NOT be doing

-• Supervising other staff or pursuing an administrative career path.
-This role centers on direct influence with students, not organizational advancement.
+• Overseeing other personnel or pursuing an administrative career path (this role prioritizes direct student outcomes, not organizational advancement)

-• Attending lengthy faculty meetings or dealing with institutional red tape.
-Your schedule remains student-centered.
+• Attending faculty meetings or managing institutional bureaucracy (your schedule remains concentrated on student engagement)

-• Compromising standards to meet performance targets.
-If a student achieves 99%, your task is to identify what prevented 100%.
+• Compromising standards to satisfy performance indicators (if a student achieves 99%, your task is to understand what prevented 100%)

 Key responsibilities

-Lead outstanding student motivation, development, and life-skill mastery at Alpha's most rigorous campuses.
+Drive outstanding student motivation, development, and life-skill proficiency at Alpha's most demanding campuses.

 Candidate requirements